ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     -   …and requires users to learn the syntax and semantics of your language.

--   We adopted this approach in class for its educational value (understanding compilers, error handling, etc.) and because using a generic format like JSON in this specific context is not necessarily easier.
+-   We adopted this approach in class for its educational value (understanding compilers, error handling, etc.) and because using a generic format like JSON in this specific context would have been not necessarily easier.

 # 3. Embedding a Language